 Illustrator doesn’t have the ability to add pixel-based adjustments to vector layers.
 In fact, it doesn’t allow for adjustment layers at all.

-One distinct advantage Affinity Designer has over Illustrator is that it provides for more options when applying grids to your canvas.
+One distinct advantage Affinity Designer has over Illustrator is that it provides more options when applying grids to your canvas.
 This is an area where Illustrator falls short to even free design applications.

 In Illustrator, you can only create grids using vertical and horizontal lines, and the only properties of your grid you can change are the color of the grid lines and the spacing between each grid line.
 For whatever reason, you can’t change the angle of grid lines in Illustrator, which can be incredibly frustrating when trying to create isometric art.